cnrancher/cce-operator/README.md

 Kubernetes controller for managing [Huawei Cloud Container Engine](https://www.huaweicloud.com/product/cce.html) (CCE) in Rancher.

-### Usage
+### Develop

+The easiest way to debug and develop the operator is to replace the default operator on a running Rancher instance with your local one (see [eks-operator](https://github.com/rancher/eks-operator#develop)).

-You can build and debug `cce-operator` outside of Rancher by following these steps:
+You can also build and debug CCE Operator without Rancher by following these steps:

-1. Setup a kubernetes cluster and configure the `KUBECONFIG` file:
+1. Setup a kubernetes cluster and configure the `KUBECONFIG` file.

     ```console
     $ export KUBECONFIG="$HOME/.kube/config"
     ```

-1. Create a `Opaque` type secret (huawei cloud credential) in namespace `cattle-global-data`:
+1. Create a `Opaque` type secret (huawei cloud credential) in namespace `cattle-global-data`.

     ```console
     $ kubectl create namespace cattle-global-data